 Metabolism?
-That’s a handy catch-all definition of pretty much anything and everything that’s going on inside us, from our heart pumping blood round our body, to our brain producing deep thoughts … or even to our digestive system working hard to extract every last calorie from the food we’ve just eaten.
+That’s a handy catch-all definition of pretty much anything and everything that’s going on inside us, from our heart pumping blood around our body, to our brain producing deep thoughts, or even our digestive system working hard to extract every last calorie from the food we’ve just eaten.

-Whatever’s going on inside our body, it needs energy to fuel it in the form of those calories, and the fewer calories we burn off, the less more we tend to put on.
+Whatever’s going on inside our body, it needs energy – in the form of those calories – to fuel it, and the fewer calories we burn off, the more weight we tend to put on.
 So the equation here is the harder our body works – whatever it’s doing – the more calories it uses up, and the rate at which those calories are used up is known as the metabolic rate.

 Here’s a bit of food for thought (genuinely, no pun intended): every single pound of fat we carry – no matter where we’re carrying it – requires two calories a day to keep itself going.
 Now compare that to the six calories a day every pound of muscle needs for its upkeep and all of a sudden exercise starts making sense.
 So any kind of muscle-building activity is going to end up being a lot more effective at burning off those surplus calories than, say, going on a crash diet.

-But there are other ways to speed up our metabolism and here are five of them:
+But there are other ways to speed up your metabolism.

 1) In a word: Breakfast.
 The better the breakfast, as in a decent amount of protein early on in the day, the less likely our body is to start slowing the metabolism down to save energy until our body knows it’s been fed again.